MicrosoftDocs/architecture-center/docs/example-scenario/ai/intelligent-apps-image-processing.md

 ### Scalability

-For the most part all of the components of this scenario are managed services that will automatically scale.
+The majority of the components used in this example scenario are managed services that will automatically scale.
 A couple notable exceptions: Azure Functions has a limit of a maximum of 200 instances.
-If you need to scale beyond, consider multiple regions or app plans.
+If you need to scale beyond this limit, consider multiple regions or app plans.

 Cosmos DB doesn’t auto-scale in terms of provisioned request units (RUs).
 For guidance on estimating your requirements see [request units][request-units] in our documentation.
-To fully take advantage of the scaling in Cosmos DB you should also take a look at [partition keys][partition-key].
+To fully take advantage of the scaling in Cosmos DB, explore [partition keys][partition-key].

-NoSQL databases frequently trade consistency (in the sense of the CAP theorem) for availability, scalability and partition.
-However, in the case of key-value data models which is used in this scenario, transaction consistency is rarely needed as most operations are by definition atomic.
+NoSQL databases frequently trade consistency (in the sense of the CAP theorem) for availability, scalability, and partitioning.
+In this example scenario, a key-value data model is used and transaction consistency is rarely needed as most operations are by definition atomic.
 Additional guidance to [Choose the right data store](../../guide/technology-choices/data-store-overview.md) is available in the architecture center.

 For general guidance on designing scalable solutions, see the [scalability checklist][scalability] in the Azure Architecture Center.